coderwine/myScratchPad/README.md

     - Components are building through the full page.
 Working trhough SaSS to update minor styling.
 Setting up functioning variables.
     - Will like to build a base styling for each component.
     - Dynamic Navbar built.
+    - Will need a "base page display" component

 After set, would like to incorporate redux to handle state.
 My idea is to have each practiced component build out the navbar.